atlassian/atlassian-connect-example-app-node/README.md

 - **Tunneling**
   - For this purpose, we are using [ngrok](https://ngrok.com/docs/getting-started).
 You need to set the ngrok authtoken in the env file, so please make sure you have a ngrok account.
   - Simply go to [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authtoken and paste it in the [.env](./.env) file.

+- **Configuration**
+  - Open your .env file and fill in the missing fields

 - **Running docker compose**
   - Then simply run `docker-compose up`.